 Co-Editor-in-Chief, Morgan Hydrick

-Morgan is a junior English and Communications double major from Pearl, MS who plans on attending graduate school after graduation.
-While she isn’t certain about where she wants to go or what she wants her career to be, she is sure about her love for poetry and literature as well as her newfound desire to travel.
-When she is not critiquing literature or debating the merits of the Oxford comma, Morgan serves as the Vice-Chair of Administration for the Shackouls Honors Council.
+Morgan is a senior English and Communications double major from Pearl, MS. While she isn’t certain about where she wants to go or what she wants her career to be, she is sure about her love for poetry and literature as well as her newfound desire to travel.
+When she is not critiquing literature or debating the merits of the Oxford comma, Morgan works as a writing tutor for the Bagley College of Engineering.
 She is best known for her ability to make small, uninteresting situations seem like major stories and her willingness to force all of her friends to listen to these exaggerated accounts.
 She is also a lover of SEC football and will always try to contribute something to a football-related conversation if it comes up.
 Her ultimate goal is to one day look back on her college years and feel like she didn’t waste a single second of them.

 Co-Editor-in-Chief, Robert Frey

 Robert is a senior from Jackson, Mississippi.
 He is double majoring in Economics and History, though he isn’t sure yet where those will take him—undoubtedly somewhere adventurous.
 He enjoys running, reading, and the occasional chess game; just don’t ask him to watch reality TV.
 Robert, a lover of old artifacts and a dabbler in the Classics, is always up for a discussion over a tall glass of chocolate milk.
 If you want to find him, check the library or send up a smoke signal.

 Fiction Editor, Alex Grace Hendon

 Alex is a sophomore Communications-Journalism major, foodie at heart, and lover of all things blues and 1960s French.
 She is a dog enthusiast and farmer’s market hound with a pipedream of working for Bon Appetite one day.